Deserlo/Zuneish-media-player/README.md

 	- [x] tracks
 	- [x] albums
 	- [x] artists
- - [ ] Use React components for rendering changes to UI?
+ - [ ] Use Eel and jinja for rendering changes to UI
-	 - [ ] loading image on song now playing
+	 - [x] loading image on song now playing
 	 - [ ] layout switching on tab selection
+ - [ ] Keep track of state
  - [x] Install sqllite db to use for storing filepath references
+ - [ ] Ability to load files on user selection of music directories
  - [ ] Add pre-made music visualizers

 ### Screen Capture